Cisco IOS Voice Translations – Part 1: The Basics of Voice Translation Rules

 rule 1 /7035557213/ /7213/

 To make the rule more functional, we can use wildcards to match all of the 7XXX extensions.
 A period “.” can be used to indicate a single digit.
-Now the rule looks like this:
+A rule like that might look like this:

 rule 1 /7035557…/ /7…/